dhbw-ka-tinf22b5-dinder/Dinder-SRS/handout/useCaseView.md

 ## login and registration
 ### The user has to register an account with userName, email and password
-### Then the user has to login with his email and password
+### Then the user has to log in with his email and password
 ### This is the authentication-process

 ## find work